pabonwalt/devops-stupidly-simple/README.md

 # DEVOPS STUPIDLY SIMPLE
 All my notes about my job transition.
-From TELCO stuff to DEVOPS.
-Please use this as a good introductory guide to start from scratch in this fascinating world.

 ## GOAL
-To deploy a fully automated Java webapp in Digitalocean public cloud using most common devops tools.
+To deploy a fully automated Java webapp in Amazon EKS using most common DevOps tools.

-# TOOLS
+## What resources we are going to use?
 - Infraestructure: Terraform
 - CI/CD: Jenkins
 - Code and config repo: Github
 - Configuration: Ansible
 - Containers: Docker
 - Reliability: Kubernetes
+- Cloud platform: Amazon AWS (free tier resources)
 - Console operating system: Ubuntu 22.04 x86 (assumed it's fully installed prior start this lab)

+## Let's prepare our Linux console to build all this stuff

 ### 1) Install terraform from official repos: